 Nerve impingement issues can mimic musculoskeletal problems.
-Some examples are tennis elbow (lateral epicondylitis) which may be from entrapment of the radial nerve, or Iliotibial band tightness or pain that can be from an impingement of the lateral femoral cutaneous nerve.
+Some examples include tennis elbow (lateral epicondylitis), which may be caused by entrapment of the radial nerve, or Iliotibial band tightness or pain resulting from impingement of the lateral femoral cutaneous nerve.

 In this workshop, you will learn ways to assess if a problem is from nerve impingement and easy and effective ways to relieve nerve impingement by using movement to tension and glide the nerve along its path.

-For the upper extremity, we will cover the assessment of nerve impingement problems, differentiating between median, ulnar and radial nerve impingement syndromes.
-We will then work with impingement areas for the brachial plexus, including the nerve roots, scalenes, first rib and clavicle, and pectoralis minor.
-This will be followed by specific work for impingement areas in the upper extremity for the median, ulnar and radial nerves.
-We will follow with neurodynamic work, or nerve gliding, to move the affected nerves through their channels to help improve nerve function, then reassess to note what improvement has occurred.
+For the upper extremity, we will cover the assessment of nerve impingement problems, differentiating between median, ulnar, and radial nerve impingement syndromes.
+We will then work with impingement areas for the brachial plexus, including the nerve roots, scalenes, first rib, clavicle, and pectoralis minor.
+This will be followed by specific work for impingement areas in the upper extremity for the median, ulnar, and radial nerves.
+We will follow this with neurodynamic work, also known as nerve gliding, to gently move the affected nerves through their channels and help improve nerve function.
+We will then reassess to note any improvement that has occurred.

-We will do similar work for the lower extremity, starting with an assessment of impingement problems with the sciatic, tibial, peroneal, femoral, and obturator nerves.
-We will work with the low back, piriformis, psoas, and iliacus before working with specific areas of impingement for the nerves in the lower extremity.
+We will perform similar work on the lower extremity, starting with an assessment of impingement problems involving the sciatic, tibial, peroneal, femoral, and obturator nerves.
+We will work on the lower back, including the piriformis, psoas, and iliacus, before addressing specific areas of impingement that affect the nerves in the lower extremity.
 We will follow this with neurodynamic work and assessment.

 Please bring shorts and a sports bra for women.